 The organization begins with developing good habits.
 For example, if you tend to lose your keys, start by hanging them on a key holder by your door or in a dish on the entryway table.
 If you are a woman, then the best place to put them is in the same place in your purse!
 This is what you need to teach your children if you want to help them get organized for school or life in general.
 It takes work on your part to teach your child and it will take a concentrated effort on your child’s part to be willing to learn new habits.
 When back to school supplies have been purchased you will appreciate the information in this blog post!

-Lunch boxes.
 A shelf or drawer in the kitchen would serve you and your child well in knowing where to find and store a lunch box.
 It is always a good idea to encourage your child to eat remaining food for a snack after school.
 This will save on wasted food and money.
-Unsalvageable or inedible food should obviously be discarded.
-If your child uses reusable containers, then those should be loaded into the dishwasher or placed in the sink to be washed.
+Unsalvageable or inedible food should obviously discard.
+If your child uses reusable containers, then those must load into the dishwasher or place in the sink wash.
 This is another way to teach your child responsibility, as well as the organization.

 These are easy to establish organizational tips.
 We hope that you and your child are successful in organizing all the back to school supplies you bought for the upcoming school year.
 If you are an organizer, please leave your best back to school organization tip in the comment section.
 We look forward to hearing from you!